-Panda Express Cream Cheese wontons are a tasty appetizer available at Panda Express.
-I like how they don’t pretend these are Crab Rangoon.
+Panda Express Cream Cheese Rangoon is a tasty appetizer available at Panda Express.
 These are the creamy and crunchy wontons you would often find at your favorite Chinese food buffet.
 With just a couple of ingredients, you can be making a whole batch of similar cream cheese wontons in no time.

 Check out these other Panda Express copycat recipes